Security Canada West

 - Premium Booth Space.
 Premium prices may be applied to preferred locations and specialized booth space.

 - Booth Representatives.
 Booth representatives shall be restricted to Exhibitor’s employees and their authorized representatives.
 All booths must be staffed by the Exhibitor during all open show hours.

 - Exhibitor Conduct.
 Retail sales are absolutely prohibited during the course of the show.
 Infraction of this rule will result in the closure of your exhibit.
-Subject to the foregoing, the distribution of samples, souvenirs, publications, etc., or other sales or sales promotion activities must be conducted by Exhibitor only from within their booth.
+Subject to the foregoing, the distribution of samples, souvenirs, publications, etc., or other sales or sales promotion activities must be conducted by Exhibitors only from within their booth.
 The distribution of any articles that interfere with the activities or obstruct access to neighboring booths, or that impedes aisles, is prohibited.
-No article containing any product other than the product or materials made or processed or used or sold by Exhibitor in their products or service may be distributed except by written permission of show management.
+No article containing any product other than the product or materials made or processed or used or sold by Exhibitors in their products or service may be distributed except by written permission of show management.

 - Exhibit Space Allocation.
 Booth space will be assigned by show management in consideration of the following:

 a) membership in CANASA,